panique/huge/README.md

 #####HOW TO INSTALL 0-ONE-FILE VERSION

 A very detailed guideline on how to install the `0-one-file` version [here in this blog post](http://www.dev-metal.com/how-to-install-php-login-nets-0-one-file-login-script-on-ubuntu/).

-TODO: change the tutorial in the blog !

 * 1. call the install script via `_install.php`, which will create a `users.db` file right in the `database` folder.
 That's it.
 Please note that the `database` folder needs to be writable and you need to have the SQLite extension activated in PHP.